-A portrait series of East End fauna, taken in green spaces and parks highlighting the success of urbanised wildlife now common to many of our towns and cities.
+A portrait series of fauna, taken in green spaces and nature parks highlighting the success of nature reserves now common to many of our towns and cities.
 Urban biodiversity is only possible through a proportionate use of land for development with places reserved for recreation and wildlife.
 The same is true of any garden.
 So if you're fortunate enough to have one, hanging a bird feeder; digging a pond or planting some wild flowers are excellent ways to help sustain that biodiversity all from your own backyard!
-If you’d like to know more about the wildlife where you live then why not pay a visit to your Local Nature Reserve.
+If you’d like to know more about the wildlife where you live then why not pay a visit to your local nature reserve.
 They're great places to learn about the kind of animals you might want to attract to your own garden or personal green space.

 Nature and Landscapes

 With so much to behold in the complexity of a butterfly's wing or the cascades and swirling eddies of a waterfall, its little wonder we have such a huge fascination for the natural world!
 Our eyes are designed to detect patterns in whatever we see.
 Virtually everything in nature has the potential for a stirring or unusual image, none more so than those of the weather.
 Fickle in its light and cloud formations, it can vary in minutes from a violent thunderstorm over a turbulent tide to a clear blue horizon followed by a golden sunset!
 So what better way to enjoy the spectacular power of nature over some remarkable landscapes than from a selection of images not just in the raw and abstract but in the heat, damp and the cold of its elements too?